-The flash memory is organized in 1024-byte pages.
+The Flash memory is organized in 512-byte pages.
 The erase operation applies to an entire page (setting all bytes in the page to 0xFF).
-To erase an entire 1024-byte page, perform the following steps:
+To erase an entire Flash page, perform the following steps:

 - 1. Save current interrupt state and disable interrupts. - 2.
 Set the PSEE bit (register PSCTL). - 3.
 Set the PSWE bit (register PSCTL). - 4.
 Write the first key code to FLKEY: 0xA5. - 5.
 Write the second key code to FLKEY: 0xF1. - 6.
-Using the MOVX instruction, write a data byte to any location within the 1024-byte page to be erased. - 7.
+Using the MOVX instruction, write a data byte to any location within the page to be erased. - 7.
 Clear the PSWE and PSEE bits. - 8.
 Restore previous interrupt state.

-Steps 4-6 must be repeated for each 1024-byte page to be erased.
+Steps 4-6 must be repeated for each 512-byte page to be erased.

-- 1. Future 16 and 8 kB derivatives in this product family will use a 512-byte page size.
-To maintain code compatibility across the entire family, the erase procedure should be performed on each 512-byte section of memory. - 2.
-Flash security settings may prevent erasure of some flash pages, such as the reserved area and the page containing the lock bytes.
-For a summary of flash security settings and restrictions affecting flash erase operations, please see Section "13.3.
-Security Options" on page 144. - 3.
-8-bit MOVX instructions cannot be used to erase or write to flash memory at addresses higher than 0x00FF.
+- 1. Flash security settings may prevent erasure of some Flash pages, such as the reserved area and the page containing the lock bytes.
+For a summary of Flash security settings and restrictions affecting Flash erase operations, please see Section "13.3.
+Security Options" on page 148. - 2.
+8-bit MOVX instructions cannot be used to erase or write to Flash memory at addresses higher than 0x00FF.